n-kamata/ObjectDetection/README.md

 mAP, recall, and loss of default model were not enough for SDC project.
 I guessed that the default model could be overffitting, because the loss metrics did not converge to small values in training proceeded.

-Fist, I tried data augmentation to improve learing efficiency and avoid overfitting.
-Next, I adjested leaning rate annealing.
+Fist, I tried data augmentation to improve learning efficiency and avoid overfitting.
+Next, I adjusted leaning rate annealing.

 I choose loss as metrics to adjust model, and set target total loss 1.0 or less.

 #### Apply data Augmentation

 I apply data augmentation and train again.
 The default model uses `random_horizontal_flip` and `random_crop_image`, but this augmentation cannot modify original image and this result is as same as default images.
-I applied these data arugments.
+I applied these data augments.
 This project uses Tf Object Detection API, I can use [preprocessor.proto](https://github.com/tensorflow/models/blob/master/research/object_detection/protos/preprocessor.proto) to add data augmentation.
 What I actually implemented is to modify `pipeline_new.config` file.
 The following is code I add to the file.
 I assumed that Augmentaion about color and black patch are necessary to improve the model.

 ```
   data_augmentation_options {